pdrammeh/BIOS612Assignment2/README.md

 # BIOSAssignment2

-Advanced GLM Assignment codes
-These codes for modelling different hirerachical models using Bayesian techinques, and also fitting Linear mixed models.
+These codes are for modelling different hierachical models using Bayesian techinques, and also fitting Linear mixed models.